 Figure 14.
-VDD Controller: Quick Response Triggering
+VDD Controller : Quick Response Triggering Circuit

 When quick response is triggered, the quick response circuit will generate a quick response pulse.
-The pulse width of quick response is almost the same as ton.
+The pulse width of quick response is almost the same as t{ON} .

-After generating a quick response pulse, the pulse is then applied to the on-time generating circuit, and all the active phases' on-time will be overridden by the quick response pulse.
+After generating a quick response pulse, the pulse is then applied to the on-time generating circuit, and the on-time will be overridden by the quick response pulse.

-Over-Current Protection
+Over Current Protection

-The RT8880C has dual OCP mechanism.
+The RT8179A has dual OCP mechanism.
 The dual OCP mechanism has two types of thresholds.
 The first type, referred to as OCP-TDC, is a time and current based threshold.
-OCP-TDC should trip when the average output current exceeds TDC by some percentage and for a period of time.
+OCP-TDC should trip when the output current exceeds TDC by some percentage and for a period of time.
 This period of time is referred to as the trigger delay.
 The second type, referred to as OCP-SPIKE, is a current based threshold.
 OCP-SPIKE should trip when the cycle-by-cycle output current exceeds IDDSPIKE by some percentage.
 If either mechanism trips, then the VDD controller asserts OCP_L and delays any further action.
 This delay is called an action delay.
 Refer to action delay time.
-After the action delay has expired and the VDD controller has allowed its current sense filter to settle out and the current has not decreased below the threshold. then the VDD controller will turn off both high-side MOSFETs and low-side MOSFETs of all channels.
+After the action delay has expired and the VDD controller has allowed its current sense filter to settle out and the current has not decreased below the threshold, then the VDD controller will turn off both high side MOSFETs and low side MOSFETs.

-Users can set OCP-SPIKE threshold, $I{L,SUM(SPIKE)}$, by the current monitor resistor R{IMON} of the following equation :
+Users can set OCP-SPIKE threshold, $I{L,SUM(SPIKE)},$ by the current monitor resistor R{IMON} of the following equation :

-$$I{L,SUM} (SPIKE) = \frac{3.19375 - 0.64}{DCR_I} \times \frac{R{CSX}}{R{IMON}}$$ (21)
+$$I{L,SUM(SPIKE)} = \frac{3.19375 - 0.64}{DCR_L} \times \frac{R{CS}}{R{IMON}}$$ (21)